About Our School

 At the end of each school year, students are rewarded for academic excellence.
 In seventh and eighth grade, students with the highest grades in all subjects receive an award.
 Grades are cumulative for seventh and eighth grade.
 Calculation of grade percentages is done after the third nine weeks grading period and does not include grades earned during the fourth nine weeks grading period.

 Requirements to Enter 9th Grade

 Students who successfully complete a minimum of ten credit units at KAIS are eligible for entering ninth grade.
-These course units consist of two each in math, social studies, science and English, one in reading and one in the seventh grade rotation, physical education and health.
+These course units consist of two each in ELA, math, social studies, science , and one in the seventh grade rotation, physical education and health.
 Students not meeting the minimum named criteria are subject to retention.